adobe/parliament-ui-components/README.md

 ## Concurrent Development

-If you want to do concurrent development of this project while it is a dependency of another project follow these steps.
+If you want to do concurrent development of this project while it is a dependency of another project you can accomplish it by using [yarn link](https://classic.yarnpkg.com/en/docs/cli/link/) and following these steps.

+### Setup

-### 1. Register this Project
+#### 1. Register this Project

+This will register `@adobe/parliament-ui-components`, `react` and `react-dom` so they can be used in other local projects.
+It will also avoid the [invalid hook call](https://reactjs.org/warnings/invalid-hook-call-warning.html) warning.

 ```bash
 yarn link